-The research introduced here does not clarify the structural reasons why features such as amino-acid sequence length as well as glycine and threonine frequencies are so relevant in predicting capsid architecture.
-Follow-up structural analyses would be necessary to reveal the origin of this association.
+The research introduced here does not clarify the structural reasons why features such as amino acid sequence length as well as glycine and threonine frequencies are so relevant in predicting capsid architecture.
+Nonetheless, two out of the three big MCP clades identified phylogenetically displayed a few characteristic features, including larger amino acid sequence lengths and a larger content of glycine and tryptophan, which could be important to MCPs associated with large capsids.
+However, follow-up structural analyses would be necessary to reveal the origin of the selection of MCPs to form specific T-numbers.
 Additionally, information from other proteins involved in the assembly of tailed phages (like scaffold, minor capsid proteins, and reinforcement proteins) will be necessary to predict more accurately the capsid architecture as well as alternative capsid architectures formed by the same major capsid protein (Lander et al 2008; Fokine and Rossmann 2014; Dearborn et al. 2017; Podgorski et al 2020).
-It is now possible to predict these protein functions from genomic data, but the accuracy is typically lower than for major capsid proteins, and some categories are still hard to predict correctly, like minor capsid proteins (Cantú et al 2020).
+It is now possible to predict these protein functions from genomic data, but the accuracy is typically lower than for major capsid proteins, and some categories are still hard to predict correctly, like minor capsid proteins (Cantú et al. 2020).

-The method presented here could be adapted to also predict the capsid architecture of other viruses.
+The method described in Figures 2 could be adapted to also predict the capsid architecture of other viruses.
 The first key step would be identifying strong allometric relationships between the genome length and capsid architecture of those viruses (Figure 2a).
 The analysis of allometric relationship between virion volume and genome length combining all virus types has led to non-optimal statistical results due to the variance between virus groups (Cui 2014, Brandes and Linial 2016, Edwards et al. 2021).
-A strategy to improve the accuracy of this relationship is separating viruses that use the same capsid protein fold and genome storage strategy (Abrescia et al. 2012; Twarock and Luque, 2019; Koonin et al. 2020).
-The second step would be generating the library of capsid proteins and capsid architectures using isolated genomes (Figure 2b), and the third would be using these libraries to train similar statistical learning methods as those presented here (Figure 2c).
+Prior studies indicate that the allometric exponent would vary strongly depending on the virus group (Belyi and Muthukumar 2006; Edwards et al. 2020).
+A strategy to improve the accuracy of this relationship is separating viruses that use the same capsid protein fold and genome storage strategy (Abrescia et al. 2012; Krupovic and Koonin 2017; Twarock and Luque, 2019; Koonin et al. 2020).
+The second step would be generating the MCP/T library of capsid proteins and capsid architectures using isolated genomes (Figure 2b), and the third would be using these libraries to train similar statistical learning methods as those presented here (Figure 2c).
 Sequencing technologies are now capable of identifying both DNA and RNA viruses (Roux et al. 2016; Fitzpatrick et al. 2021).
+Nonetheless, the diversity of capsid architectures among viruses different than tailed phages is smaller (Montiel-Garcia et al. 2021).
+Thus, other phenotypical features might be more interesting to include in the MCP/T library.
 The development of bioinformatic pipelines as the one used here would facilitate constant monitoring and analysis of viral capsids of different virus groups in the environment (Figure 7a).

 CONCLUSION

 The protein-to-capsid model introduced here predicts the architecture of tailed phages from just one gene (the major capsid protein) with 74% accuracy.
 Increasing the library of proteins and putative architectures around 2,600 could increase this accuracy to 90%.
-The application of this approach in human gut metagenomes predicted the presence of a jumbo capsid architecture (T=31) that has not been characterized among high-resolution tailed phage capsids.
+The application of this approach in human gut metagenomes predicted the abundance of T=7 capsids probably associated to temperate phages followed by an unexpected abundance of jumbo capsid architectures (T ≥ 25) and small architectures (T=4 and T=5.33) that have been under sampled among phage isolates and high-resolution tailed phage capsid studies.
 The method introduced here will facilitate bridging the evolution and selection of tailed phage genomic data with capsid architecture.
 This would eventually help identify the functions associated with capsids beyond storage capacity.